UniqueBay/UniqueBay/README.md

 - TypeScript
 - Node.js

-When I am not coding, I love playing video games, watch anime, series, or movies.
+I love codig with some music and, When I am not coding, I love playing video games or watching anime, series, or movies.

 ### Get in Touch
 * Personal Website: []()